aka: Anti Gravity

 - Forbidden Planet has it.
 Not much is said of it onscreen, but it's made obvious by the crew of the ship moving about the ship like normal in the first scene.

 - Armageddon has a bizarre relationship with this trope, even by scifi standards.
-At various points the trope is averted, subverted, and played completely straight.
 Perhaps the most egregious example: The film specifically addresses the fact that the asteroid would have little or no gravity and gives the characters special suits and equipment with "thrusters" so they don't float away while out on the surface of the asteroid.
 Yet when the characters are inside their space shuttle, which is parked right on the asteroid, they walk around unsuited as though under normal Earth gravity.
 What.

 - Stephen R. Donaldson's The Gap Cycle goes into detail about how artificial gravity works, how it affects the engines (when going into "tach", the artificial gravity is shut off or the rotation could cause the ship to miss its target), and even how having zero G and 1G psychologically affects the crew.

-- HG Wells's The First Men In The Moon is probably the Ur Example.
+- H. G. Wells's The First Men in the Moon (1901) is probably the earliest example in English literature.
 Wells's hero travels to the moon with the help of "cavorite", a mysterious substance that blocks gravity in the same way a steel wall blocks light.

 - In the Known Space stories by Larry Niven, human spaceships at first either used inertial (spinning) pseudo-gravity, or learned to do without.
 At least, until the Man-Kzin Wars (the Kzinti having developed artificial gravity, which humans reverse-engineered).

 - Lacuna has artificial gravity based on some Applied Phlebotinum introduced in chapter 1.